Home

 And now that many new manufactured homes are being built with better floor plans, decor, amenities and overall construction, it’s hard to beat them for comfort or aesthetics.

 Tucked in the heart of the city of SeaTac, Bow Lake is host to just over 400 well-maintained homes.
-The ownership is committed to maintaining the high standards and is continually updating the community by bringing in the latest, high-end manufactured homes as spaces become available.
+They state they are committed to maintaining the high standards and is continually updating the community by bringing in the latest, high-end manufactured homes as spaces become available.

-All of this is available to members at a very reasonable cost.
+• Activities and amenities are available to members at a very reasonable cost.
 This is a lend-lease park, the manufactured homes are tenant-owned and Bow Lake owns the land itself.
-Monthly fees range from $450 to $515 (depending on the size of the space) and include basic cable, the use of all amenities, recreation association fees, yard waste, water, sewer, garbage and recycling fees.

 Sometimes, things that sound too good to be true are, in fact…true.
 And many people have found Western Washington and retirement-Puget Sound to be just that.